 On the flip side, they aren’t very forthcoming with information or specifics.
 Getting detailed information from potential landlords during the search was extremely challenging.”

 What has been the best experience of being a teacher abroad?

 “Meeting all the new people and fellow teachers, Americans and Spanish alike.”

 How do you feel about the integration of the culture so far?
 Are there things that you have embraced or are hoping to embrace?

-“I have integrated more easily than I thought I would being a teacher.
+“I have integrated more easily than I thought I would, being a teacher.
 When I got here, I thought it would be very difficult to get around.
-But, that is not the case.
+But that is not the case.
 I hope to embrace the soccer culture and understand it better.
-In general, the Spanish lifestyle is a slower lifestyle.
+In general, the Spanish lifestyle is slower.
 When you go out at night you pace yourself.
 I feel like in America, you either go hard or go home.
 It’s about getting drunk.
 Here, it is about enjoying your friends and enjoying the evening.
 I’m looking forward to that.”

-Justin took the leap of faith to come to Spain to look inside himself to find out more about who he is and where this journey will take him.
+Justin took the leap of faith to go to Spain to find himself..
 The self-discovery process in Spain is going to be a great one with Justin.
 One thing we can be sure of, Justin will be encountering and embracing many new challenges in the upcoming months.
 He will be making friends and meeting other teachers abroad.
 We will check back with him halfway to find out more.

 Stay tuned for our next connection.